João Diogo (footballer, born 1988): Belenenses

 On 25 May 2016, João Diogo signed for C.F.
 Os Belenenses.
 He scored twice from 31 appearances in his first season, helping to a 14th-place finish.

 João Diogo spent the first part of the following campaign on the sidelines, nursing an injury.
 In late December 2017, he terminated his contract.

 Romania

-In January 2018, João Diogo joined CS Gaz Metan Mediaș of the Romanian Liga I. On 7 February of the following year he signed with FC Farul Constanța in the same country (Liga II), owned by former Romanian international Ciprian Marica.
+In January 2018, João Diogo joined CS Gaz Metan Mediaș of the Romanian Liga I. On 7 February of the following year he signed with FCV Farul Constanța in the same country (Liga II), owned by former Romanian international Ciprian Marica.

 International career

 João Diogo represented Portugal at under-21 level, appearing for the nation at the 2009 Lusofonia Games.